Luodong Forestry Culture Park

 Taipingshan’s forestry industry began in 1905, with the Forestry Agency of Japan drawing plans to harvest the area’s native cypress forests.
 A dragging track was built by laborers to pull logs up to a timber processing ground by the Duowang River.
 The log would then be transported out of town through the Langyan River.
 In 1921, the agency purchased a railway from the Taiwan Sugar Factory and adapted it for transporting timber.
 The railway was 36.95km long, stretching from the timber processing ground to Tiansongpi, Waiziwai, and Zhulin Station.
 From then on, felling of trees was carried out on an immense scale and such continued for 68 years.
 Taipingshan stood alongside Alishan and Bahsienshan as the three largest forest areas during the Japanese Occupation, and its scale of felling was the greatest of all.

 The government restructured related policies in 1982 and the forestry industry started to decline.
 Taipingshan also ceased to fell trees.
-Between the years of 1994 and 2001, the Third Yilan Town Urban Planning Review demarcated the Yilan Forest Area as a “special forestry industry culture site.”
-In 2004, the Forestry and Nature Conservation Agency unveiled a plan to create the Yilan Forestry Culture Park.
+Between the years of 1994 and 2001, the Third Luodong Town Urban Planning Review demarcated the Luodong Forest Area as a “special forestry industry culture site.”
+In 2004, the Forestry and Nature Conservation Agency unveiled a plan to create the Luodong Forestry Culture Park.
 In 2009, the park was officially opened to the public.
 In fact, since in 2004, the Ministry of Culture has successively listed Japan’s agency office, director’s residence, laborers’ club, old vehicle inspection garage, staff dormitory, fortress, and log storage pool as the country’s historical assets.
 In 2012, the whole site was listed as a cultural landscape area.

 • Current operations